 Admission and Additional Visitor Information

-$5.00 suggested donation.
+$7.00 total suggested donation for tour of this house and the North Groton house.
 Longyear members and children under 12, free.

 Longyear Museum is pleased to share a brief video featuring the interior of the Mary Baker Eddy Historic House in Rumney, New Hampshire, as visitors see it today: